-Using these examples, write at least five descriptive essay topic examples about a particular object, person, and memories.
+Using these examples, write at least five descriptive essay topic examples about a particular object, person, opinions, and memories.
 Leave a comment.

 Now that you comprehend the meaning of descriptive essays let’s move on to the second category of essays – persuasive or argumentative essays.

 2. Persuasive/Argumentative Types of Essays

 Just like a seller convincing a buyer to purchase a particular product, your persuasive essay should convince the reader to take your point of view on a particular subject.
 It would be best if you defended your argument using logic and reasoning and convincing facts.

 You should first select an appropriate topic, conduct background research on it, examine the evidence, and take a position, either “for” or “against,” to build the strongest argument.

 Formatting an Argumentative Essay

 Bonus Writing Tip – the general format of a persuasive or argumentative essay include;

 - Cover page (with student’s credentials and essay topic)

 - Title (Essay Topic) – should be relevant and researchable

 - Introduction paragraph (with a thesis statement, background information, and the hook)

 - Paragraphs on one side of the argument (like why abortion should be permitted)

 - Paragraphs on the other side of the argument (like why abortion is immoral or limitations)

 - Your position – based on the facts you collected and your reasoning, which side has more weight?
 What have you learned?

 Some examples of persuasive or argumentative essay topics may include;